Herpes Simplex Virus (HSV) Mouth Infection

 The 2 most common forms of the virus are:

 - Herpes simplex virus type 2 (HSV-2).
-This is most often linked to genital herpes infections.
-Up to 30% of people in the U.S. have been exposed to this virus.
+This type is most often linked to genital herpes infections.

 Both types of HSV can infect both the mouth and the genitals.

-Once infected, a person will have the herpes simplex virus for the rest of his or her life.
+Once infected, a person will have the herpes simplex virus for the rest of their life.
 When the virus is not active, it is dormant in a group of nerve cells.
-Some people never have any symptoms from the virus.
-Others have periodic outbreaks of infections.
+Some people never have any symptoms from the virus while others have periodic outbreaks of infections.

 - Long or intense exposure to sunlight